secobau/openshift/install/replace-master.md

    ```
 1. Edit the Machine Count for the new master MachineSet from 0 to 1.
 1. Monitor the pods for all projects until the cluster is stable.
 If kube-apiserver Pod is not ready you can delete it and retry.
-You need to wait until the etcd ClusterOperator is healthy.
 1. Repeat the process with the next master Machine you want to substitute.